 One of the plans covering you is the primary plan.
 Claims must be filed first with the primary plan.
 After the primary plan pays, file the claim with the secondary plan, including a copy of the bills and an explanation of benefits indicating the amount paid by the primary plan.

 For example, if you, as an employee in this option, incur covered expenses, this Plan is primary and your spouse's plan is secondary.
-However, if your spouse incurs the expenses, his or her plan is primary and this Plan is secondary.
+However, if your spouse incurs the expenses, their plan is primary and this Plan is secondary.

 Coverage of a child